 Start your own bookkeeping business and help creative small business owners organize their finances.

-This service gives you the flexibility to work your own hours, take on as many clients as you want, and set your rate.
-If you have the knowledge and experience in bookkeeping would be a great fit for work-from-home finance jobs could be a great option for you.
+This service gives you the flexibility to work your own hours, take on as many clients as you want, and set your own rates.
+Anyone with knowledge and experience in bookkeeping would be a great fit for work-from-home finance jobs.

-Check out Bookkeepers.com‘s free online workshop to learn how to get your bookkeeping business started.
+Check out Bookkeepers.com‘s free online workshop to learn how to kick-start your own bookkeeping business.

 3. Private Photo Editing

 Work-from-home jobs are in increasingly high demand, so turn your photography and photo editing skills into a private photo-editing service business.
 This flexible venture is the perfect way to exercise your creativity.